Save the Date: Teacher and Guidance Counsellor Day

 Are there any entrance scholarships for international students?

 Ryerson offers seven (7) International Secondary School Student Merit Scholarships, valued at $5,000 each.
-For eligibility criteria and application instructions, visit the Awards and Scholarships section.
+For eligibility criteria and application instructions, visit the Awards and Scholarships page.

 Can international students hold student loans?

 International students may hold student loans that have been secured through their home country.
 Students are advised to contact the appropriate student loan processing agency in their country for further information.
-Ryerson participates in the US government Title IV program known as the Federal Family Education Loan Program (FFELP).
+Ryerson participates in the US government Title IV program (the Federal Family Education Loan Program).
 The federal school code for Ryerson is G10720.

 How much does one year of study at Ryerson cost?